krygergo/cloudsolver/README.md

 # cloudsolver
 dm885 group 3 default cloud solver project
 The system is built with Kubernetes to manage the services containers and the deployment of the system.
 To deploy the system simply use kubernetes to deploy the backend with /dpk8s.
+After the backend has deployed, you must wait for it to certify for your key, in which it is also understoo that you will have to make a

 The frontend can be accessed on cloudsolver.xyz after the backend is deployed from where the user can upload your mzn and dzn files.